What is a registered index-linked annuity and how does it work?Finances

 Choosing an annuity that’s appropriate for your situation depends in part on your tolerance for risk.
 Generally speaking, the more risk you’re willing to accept, the higher your potential return.
 From a risk standpoint, a RILA can be described as a cross between a fixed indexed annuity and a variable annuity.
-A RILA may be a good match for you if you want to limit your downside exposure, but are willing to accept some market risk in exchange for more growth potential.
-It’s important to know your annuity “comfort zone” when it comes to your tolerance for risk.
+A RILA may be a good match for you if you want to limit your downside exposure and you are willing to accept some market risk in exchange for more growth potential.

 A closer look

-However, RILAs differ from fixed indexed annuities in that you accept a level of risk of market loss in exchange for higher upside potential.
+However, there is an important difference between these two indexed annuities.
+With a RILA, you accept a level of risk of market loss in exchange for higher upside potential.

 How it works